Willian-Zhang/not-google/README.md

+## Snippet generation

+Snippet are generated based on ranking of aggregation of terms based on a certain result budget (typicaly 3).

+The more different terms aggregatation occurs in a line of text (a paragrah or a sentence), the more they are ranked.

+If the overall ranking score doesn't go well in above process, it tries to find a longer Length Snippet instead of 3.

+## Chinese Query

+Chinese query are detected first when the query comes in.

+They are dealed dfferently in two main parts:

+* chinese query are done
+* Chinese query has different Snippet length budget

+### Chinese Snippet Length Budget

+As

+* English avg word length = 5.1
+* Chinese avg word length = 1.4~1.65
+* Chinese charactor size  = 2

+Thus we have $\frac{5.1/1.65}{2} = 1.54$ times English Snippet Length Budget as Chinese Snippet Length Budget.

 ## Design patterns

-In query processing, the following design patterns are commenly used to achieve effiency in both time and memory.
+In query processing, the following design patterns are widely (ranking, snippet, etc) used to achieve effiency in both time and memory.

 ### List Comprehention